treasure-data/treasure-boxes/integration-box/Kinesis/README.md

 1. Lambda handler function is the main method that processes steam events.
 When that function is invoked, Lambda invokes the handler method.
 By default, it has the name `lambda_function.lambda_handler`
 2. An event object, which is taken as an argument for lambda_handler is a JSON-formatted document.
-3. Kinesis Firehose event are base64 encoded and needs to be decoded.
-We also assume payload comes in JSON form.
+3. Kinesis Firehose events are base64 encoded and need to be decoded.
+We also assume the payload comes in JSON form.
 4. Below is the sample from firehose stream event in JSON form.
 And the lambda_function script is set to handle this input type.

 ```json